William Goetz: Politics

 Goetz was a liberal Democrat and enthusiastically campaigned for Adlai Stevenson II in the 1952 presidential election.
-Goetz angered his Republican Party father-in-law, Louis B. Mayer, when he announced plans to host a party for Stevenson at the Beverly Hills Hotel.
-Mayer was further angered when he learned that the party was to be co-hosted by film executive Dore Schary, the man with whom Mayer had worked with (and often fought with) at Metro-Goldwyn-Mayer and who replaced Mayer as the head of MGM in 1956.
+The producer angered his Republican Party father-in-law, Louis B. Mayer, when he announced plans to host a party for Stevenson at the Beverly Hills Hotel.

+Mayer was further angered when he learned that the party was to be co-hosted by film executive Dore Schary, the man with whom Mayer had worked with (and often fought with) at MGM and who replaced Mayer as the head of Metro in 1951.
 Although Mayer adored his daughter Edith, he had a difficult relationship with Goetz.

 This episode further strained their relationship, and Mayer never spoke to his son-in-law again.

 Hobbies

 A very wealthy man, Goetz raised thoroughbred racehorses.
 His horse Your Host won the 1950 Santa Anita Derby and subsequently sired Kelso, a Hall of Fame inductee and one of the greatest horses in racing history.

-Goetz and his wife also were major investors in art, acquiring a significant collection of impressionist and post-impressionist works.
+Goetz and his wife also were major investors in art, acquiring a significant collection of Impressionist and Post-Impressionist works.
 They owned paintings and sculptures by artists such as Edgar Degas, Paul Gauguin, Claude Monet, Paul Cézanne, Berthe Morisot, Édouard Manet, Pierre-Auguste Renoir, Pablo Picasso, Amedeo Modigliani, Chaïm Soutine, Pierre Bonnard, Jean-Baptiste-Camille Corot, and Henri Fantin-Latour.

 In 1949, a controversy erupted over a Vincent van Gogh self-portrait titled Study by Candlelight that Goetz had purchased two years earlier.
 The painting was declared a fake by art expert Willem Sandberg and the artist's nephew, V. W. van Gogh, resulting in an international debate among art experts.

 The painting remained controversial and was not put up for auction with the rest of the Goetz collection following Edith Goetz's death in 1987.
 The painting was exhibited April 13–25, 2013 in the Nevada Museum of Art in Reno, Nevada.